Prompt reinforcing for long-term planning of large language models: Experiment Settings

 \paragraph{Text-to-SQL} \citet{laban2025llmslostmultiturnconversation} proposed 6 tasks to study the performance drop of LLMs from fully-specified user queries to multi-turn interactions.
 The multi-turn, sharded instruction (e.g., Shard 1 conveys the high-level intent, and subsequent shards provide incremental clarifications) is partitioned based on the single-turn, fully-specified instruction from the original dataset.
 The largest decline occurs in the Text-to-SQL task, which we therefore select to study under different prompt optimisation methods, using instructions and databases from the Spider dataset \citep{yu2018spider}.

 In this task, the system agent receives a database schema at the start of the interaction and generates SQL queries from user queries in natural language.
-We evaluate both closed-source LLMs (GPT-4o mini, Gemini-2.0-flash) and open-source LLMs (Llama-3.1-8B, Llama-3.1-70B, Llama-4-scout) to test whether prompt optimisation generalises across different LLMs.
-The agent is optimised in the multi-sharded environment and evaluated by \emph{functional accuracy}, requiring generated SQL queries to exactly match the reference outputs across all databases.
+We evaluate closed-source LLMs (GPT-4o mini, Gemini-2.0-flash) and open-source LLMs (Llama-3.1-8B, Llama-3.1-70B, Llama-4-scout).
+The agent is optimised in the multi-sharded environment and evaluated by \emph{functional accuracy}.

 \paragraph{Task-oriented Dialogue} To evaluate on a more realistic scenario, we conduct experiments on MultiWOZ 2.1 \citep{budzianowski-etal-2018-multiwoz,eric-etal-2020-multiwoz}, containing 10k human-to-human conversations on information-seeking, recommendations, and reservations across multiple domains.
 In this work, we focus on the attraction, hotel, restaurant, and train domains, under the ConvLab-3 framework \citep{zhu-etal-2023-convlab}.
-Each user goal of the simulated user is a plain-text description of requirements, e.g., \emph{``You are looking for a place to stay, the hotel should be in the cheap price range and in the city centre.
+Each user goal of the simulated user is a plain-text description, e.g., \emph{``You are looking for a place to stay, the hotel should be in the cheap price range and in the city centre.
 You also need to find a restaurant nearby.''}

 The system agent is FnCTOD~\citep{li-etal-2024-large-language-models}, built with GPT-4o mini.
-In comparison to the standard, single-stage LLM-based system, FnCTOD consists of two parts: dialogue state tracking as a function call to access external databases, and response generation based on function call results.
-Both prompts are subject to optimisation.
-The performance of the system is measured by \emph{success rate}, i.e., whether the recommended entities satisfy user goals and all the requested information is fulfilled, based on a rule-based evaluator in ConvLab-3.
+FnCTOD has two prompts (state tracking via function calls and response generation), both optimised in our setting.
+Performance is measured by \emph{success rate} using the rule-based evaluator in ConvLab-3.